markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 How?
 Why?

-OK, let's deal with the how and the why, but separately.
+Let's deal with the how and the why separately.

 How?
 Developers will tell you that there's no point breaking big bits of functionality into smaller bits.
-Even though, if they did do this, those bits could be shown, released and tested sooner.
+Even though, those bits could be shown, released and tested sooner.
 They'll say that it "only makes sense" to release some bit of functionality in one big piece.

 How?
-Somebody will tell you that there's no point troubling users with small bits of functionality.
+Stakeholders will tell you that there's no point troubling users with small bits of functionality.
 They'll tell you that users only want to see the whole, finished, journey.
 They'll tell you that showing them anything sooner is a waste of time and money.

 How?
 Some users will tell you that there's no point looking at the new